jmatoga/HealthGuardian/README.md

    - `Images`: the folder to maintain photos/backgrounds

+   - `Styles`: the folder to maintain CSS files

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 ## Starting Server